-Note that the salts composed of chaotropes ions, as NH4Cl, KCl and CsCl, exhibit the highest values of conductivity in the entire range of investigated concentrations, while the salts presenting a kosmotrope ion have a much lower conductivity.
-As a matter of fact, the chaotrope ions are less hydrated and they move faster then the kosmotrope ions, determining a higher conductivity of the electrolyte solution [32].
-However, it should be kept in mind that the most enhanced differences are registered at high concentrations, while at lower concentrations, and in particular for concentrations lower than 0.5M, the trends are closer to each other.
+The salts composed of chaotropes ions such as NH4Cl, KCl and CsCl, exhibit the highest values of conductivity in the entire range of investigated concentrations, while the salts presenting a kosmotrope ion have a much lower conductivity.
+As a matter of fact, the chaotrope ions are less hydrated and they move faster than the kosmotrope ions, determining a higher conductivity of the electrolyte solution [30].
+However, it should be kept in mind that the higher differences are found at high concentrations, while at lower concentrations, and in particular for concentrations lower than 0.5M, the trends are closer to each other.